immuni-app/immuni-documentation/Technology Description.md

 **Healthcare Operator.** An employee of the National Healthcare Service who is authorised to facilitate the upload of the user’s TEKs by authorising an OTP generated on the Mobile Client.

-**Province of Domicile.** Different areas in Italy are managing the emergency differently, and the advice users receive may vary based on where they are located.
-To protect the user’s privacy, the App only asks for the province in which they live.
-This happens during the onboarding process.

 **Immuni.** The sum of all the parts underlying the exposure detection and notification system described in this document, including Mobile Clients, Backend Services, Healthcare Operators, and HIS.

 **Match.** The Mobile Client can determine whether an RPI which was stored locally after a Contact has been generated from a given TEK.
 When this is the case, for simplicity, we will say that 'the TEK Matches the RPI', 'the RPI Matches the TEK', 'there is a Match for the TEK', or we will use similar expressions.